- Real Estate and Commercial Transactions

 - Commercial Litigation

-David G. Michael is an attorney at Lipson, Neilson, Cole, Seltzer & Garin, P.C.
+David G. Michael is an attorney at the Lipson Neilson law firm’s Bloomfield Hills, Michigan office.
 He practices law in many different areas including commercial litigation, real estate transactions, and commercial leasing.
 He also works with landlord-tenant and condominium law and litigation.